isomerpages/mse-sggreenplan/_key-focus-areas/energy-reset.md

 #### Green Transport

 As our transport system grows in capacity and usage, it becomes increasingly important to manage its [environmental footprint](https://www.mot.gov.sg/what-we-do/green-transport).
-Under the Singapore Green Plan 2030, our vision is for all vehicles to run on cleaner-energy by 2030.
+Our vision is for all vehicles to run on cleaner-energy by 2040.

 We will continue to reduce the sector's emissions by encouraging the use of public transport and active mobility and transitioning to a cleaner-energy vehicle population.

-While we position ourselves to seize growth opportunities in aviation and maritime, we will explore ways to do so sustainably.
+While we position ourselves to seize growth opportunities in aviation and maritime, our air and sea hubs will also run on cleaner energy, reducing domestic emissions in these sectors.

 #### Green Buildings